2018 UCLA/United Way Campaign

 Facts and Figures

-We focus on long-term solutions and work side by side with public, private and non-profit sectors to tackle root causes in a holistic and sustainable manner.
+We design long-term solutions and work side-by-side with public, private, and nonprofit sectors to tackle root causes in a holistic and sustainable manner.

-We use advocacy and public policy to change the ineffective systems that sustain the cycle of poverty.
+In furthering our mission, United WayWGLA uses advocacy and public policy to change the ineffective systems that sustain the cycle of poverty in L.A.
+County.